raulfloresp/Mexico-COVID-19/Daily cases/README.md

 ## English

 Listing of cases confirmed by day, with age, day of initial symptoms and type of case (confirmed/recovered/dead; imported/contact).
-The lists are available from March 13 onwards(°) because the official listings are not available for prior dates.
+**Note: The particular state of the patient (recovered/deceased) will no longer be reported after March 24** The lists are available from March 13 onwards(°) because the official listings are not available for prior dates.

 A similar work is available [here](https://github.com/guzmart/covid19_mex).